netscaler/netscaler-k8s-ingress-controller/docs/deployment-topologies.md

 By default, in a bare metal Kubernetes cluster, service of type `LoadBalancer` simply exposes `NodePorts` for the service.
 And, it does not configure external load balancers.

-The Citrix ingress controller supports the services of type `LoadBalancer`.
+The Netscaler ingress controller supports the services of type `LoadBalancer`.
 You can create a service of type `LoadBalancer` and expose it using the ingress Netscaler in Tier-1.
 The ingress Netscaler provisions a load balancer for the service and an external IP address is assigned to the service.
-The Citrix ingress controller allocates the IP address using the [Citrix IPAM controller](crds/vip.md).
+The Netscaler ingress controller allocates the IP address using the [Citrix IPAM controller](crds/vip.md).

 For more information, see [Expose services of type LoadBalancer](network/type_loadbalancer.md).